sure-trust/SURE-ProEd-Markdown-file/README.md

 During my internship period, I participated in multiple community-oriented activities aimed at social welfare and environmental improvement.
 These experiences helped me develop empathy, teamwork, and a sense of responsibility toward society.

 ### **Activities Involved**
-- **Blood Donation Camp** – Donated blood and supported basic assistance tasks during the camp.
+- **Blood Donation** – Donated blood and supported basic assistance tasks during the camp.
 - **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement.
 - **Helping Elder Citizens** – Assisted two elderly individuals with simple daily tasks and provided support where needed.